-To get the best insight into the Japanese culture and how it works, we asked a Japanese manager at Interac to complete a questionnaire.
-A good understanding of this information will be beneficial to you during the recruiting process as well as when you are living and working in Japan.
+To get the best insight into the Japanese culture and how it works, we asked a Japanese manager at Interac to complete a questionnaire on communication.
+A good understanding of this information will be beneficial to you during the recruiting process as well as when you are working in Japan.

-Why don’t Japanese people make much eye contact?
+Why don’t Japanese people make much eye contact in Japan?

 Why do Japanese people say “yes” all the time?

 Japanese people often use the word “yes.”
 Despite their verbal agreement and signs of understanding, it’s not so easy to understand whether Japanese people have truly agreed or understood you.
-This is one of many aspects where misunderstandings lead to discomfort between the Japanese people and foreigners.
+This is one of many aspects where non-verbal communication in Japan misunderstandings lead to discomfort between the Japanese people and foreigners.

 Japanese people use it in much the same way an English speaker would give a nod and say “uh-huh,” “I see,” or “hmm.”
 With this said, don’t assume that a Japanese person will understand everything you say.
 They may only be saying “yes” as if they’re nodding to what you say.
 It’s always good to double-check with someone if you think they have a question mark on their face.

 Another reason you should double-check at the end of the conversation is that, in Japanese culture, it’s considered rude to interrupt someone in the middle of their speech.
 There’s a chance that a Japanese person may understand the main point of the conversation but not the small details.

 In addition, little adjustments such as speaking clearly and slowly and choosing common vocabulary can always help avoid misunderstanding in communication in Japan.